edwardpayton/outlook-2011-notification-center/README.md

 My employer's email, like many others in corporate America, runs off an Exchange Server.
 Since our version of Exchange isn't supported by Office 365 (not to mention I don't have an Office 365 account) I am left with running Outlook 2011 for Mac rather than the freshly-released Outlook 2016.

-The built-in notifications in Outlook 2011 for Mac are well, basically ugly and you cannot force them persist on screen, so I've designed a way to incorporate Outlook 2011 notifications into OSX's Notification Center (with a few caveats).
+The built-in notifications in Outlook 2011 for Mac are well, basically ugly, and you cannot force them to persist on screen, so I've designed a way to incorporate Outlook 2011 notifications into OSX's Notification Center (with a few caveats).

 ## Setup
 #### 1. Download